 Sandbar: Snipe Point

-Also known as Snipes, it is one of the most popular if not the most popular sandbar Key West.
+Also known as Snipes, it is one of the most popular if not the most popular sandbar in the Florida Keys.
 It is situated near a mangrove island and is considerably longer than Boca Grande.
 This means that the sandbar can hold many people at a go.
 When lucky and the place is empty, one can enjoy a long relaxing stroll along the soft sand.

 Depending on the spot chosen, note that water could immerse an averagely tall person till just above the waist.
 It, therefore, allows for swimming, snorkeling, and strolling.
 A great time to visit would be sunset, to take in the phenomenal view.
-Since it is closer to the town, a 2-hour private boat trip by Key West Boat tours will suffice.
-Hop on one and capture an unforgettable sunset cruise in Key West!
+Since it is closer to the town, a 2-hour private boat trip by Key West Boat Tours will suffice.
+Hop on one and capture an unforgettable sunset cruise!

 Sandbar: Woman Key

 To navigate these sections easily, it would be wise to partner with an experienced charter boat company.
-For this, the 3 hour Key West Lunch Cruise offered by Key West Boast Trips would be ideal.
+For this, the 3 hour Key West Lunch Cruise would be ideal.
 Not only will guests enjoy freshly made lunch in the water, but they could also enjoy an enjoyable swim through the beautiful backcountry waters.

 The stretch of sand in Woman Key is also long, allowing people to anchor their boat and enjoy strolls.
 The sandbar however has numerous live Conchs, but bear in mind that they are endangered species!
 Look but don’t touch!
 Well, one may touch, but safely put them back since they are protected.